Escape Velocity (video game)

+Development

 The series was created as a joint effort between several people and groups.
 Matt Burch programmed all three games in their entirety except for the registration system and various libraries.
-He also devised and created the scenario for the first game.
+Initially he devised the game to be a simple Asteroids-like shooter similar to Maelstrom, however it's scope changed as development progressed.
+He authored the original game's scenario, citing influences including model rocket building catalogues, E. E. "Doc" Smith's sci-fi novels, Star Wars, and Star Trek.
+His design was further shaped by his impressions of the space trading game Elite, though he had no firsthand experience playing the title.
 Ambrosia Software, headed by Andrew Welch, managed marketing, registration, and distribution, as well as providing several external libraries used by the games.
 Early test versions of the game went by the name 'Merc' (short for 'mercenary').
 Peter Cartwright wrote the scenario for EV Override and the Australian company ATMOS created the scenario of EV Nova; both originated as plug-ins for the preceding games before being picked up by Ambrosia as sequels.
 The fighter pilot voices in the original game were provided by Patrick Delahanty.
 A plug-in of additional phrases was also created and later included as part of EV Override.

 A remake of EV Override named Cosmic Frontier: Override was launched on April 21, 2020, by Peter Cartwright, scenario designer at Ambrosia Software, and reached its funding goal on May 24, 2020.